Heterogeneous Wasserstein Discrepancy for Incomparable Distributions

 In this paper, we take a different approach for measuring the discrepancy between two heterogeneous distributions.
 Unlike GW distance that compares pairwise distances of elements from each distribution, we consider a method that embeds the metric measure spaces into a one-dimensional space and computes a Wasserstein distance between the two 1D-projected distributions.
 The key element of our approach is to learn two mappings that transform vectors from the unit-sphere of a latent space to the unit-sphere of the metric space underlying the two distributions of interest, see Figure~\ref{fig:inform-present}.
 In a nutshell, we learn to transform a random direction, sampled under an optimal (learned) distribution (optimality being made clear later), from a $d$-dimensional space to a random direction into the desired spaces.
-This approach has the benefit of avoiding an ad-hoc padding strategy (completion of $0$ of the smaller dimension distributions to fit the high-dimensional one) as in the SGW method~\citep{sgw}.
-Another relevant feature of our approach is that the two resulting 1D distributions are now compared through the Wasserstein distance.
-This point, in conjunction, with other key aspect of the method, will lead to a relevant discrepancy between two distributions.
-Although we lose some properties of a distance, we show that this discrepancy is rotation-invariant, that it is robust enough to be considered as a loss for learning generative models between heterogeneous spaces.
-Also we establish that the discrepancy boils down to the recent distributional sliced Wasserstein \citep{nguyen2020distributional} if the two distributions live in the same space and if some mild constraints are imposed on the mappings.
+This approach has the benefit of avoiding an ad-hoc padding strategy (completion of $0$ of the smaller dimension distributions to fit the high-dimensional one) as in SGW method~\citep{sgw}.
+Another relevant feature of our approach is that the two resulting 1D distributions are now compared through Wasserstein distance.
+This point, in conjunction, with other key aspect of the method, will lead to a relevant discrepancy between two distributions, called {\it heterogeneous Wasserstein discrepancy (HWD)}.
+Although we lose some properties of a distance, we show that HWD is rotation-invariant, that it is robust enough to be considered as a loss for learning generative models between heterogeneous spaces.
+We also establish that HWD boils down to the recent distributional sliced Wasserstein distance~\citep{nguyen2020distributional} if the two distributions live in the same space and if some mild constraints are imposed on the mappings.